duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/10-introduction/12-curriculum-editing.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

-### Learning Objectives: By the end of this lesson, students will be able to...

-do basic editing of Markduck documents and Duckiesky Documentation.

 ### Assessments and Evidence of Understanding